arizvisa/ida-minsc/docs/static/tagging.rst

 with a given function or a global address, whereas "Contents" tags are associated with an address belonging to a function.

+There are also 2 different types for tagging structures and their members.
+These are similar to both "Global" and "Contents" tags in functionality, but are different in that they can only be applied to structures, frames, and their members.

 (In the following examples, format strings are used.
-Although format-specifiers are a lot more flexible and poweful, they might not be familiar to the average user.
+Although format-specifiers are a lot more flexible and powerful, they might not be familiar to the average user and thus these are chosen for simplicity.
 Apologies in advance.)

 .. _tagging-examples-querying-globals: